rschristopher/ischristtrue.com/src/truth.md

 Well, turns out there's only a handful of possible answers.
-Either He exists, or doesn't.
+Either He exists, or He doesn't.
 And if He does exist,
  He is either knowable, or not.